-To understand important optical methods used to investigate biomolecules, such as fluorescence polarization anisotropy, Förster resonance energy transfer, fluorescence lifetime techniques (Chapter 3), optical single molecule detection techniques (Chapter 8), fluorescing nanoparticles (Chapter 10) or high-resolution fluorescence microscopy such as STED and PALM (Chapter 7), it is mandatory to have a basic understanding of the interaction of light with molecules and biomolecules.
-Such basic knowledge is also necessary in understanding the use of magnetic resonance techniques for such investigations (Chapter 5).
+To understand important optical methods used to investigate biomolecules, such as fluorescence polarization anisotropy, Förster resonance energy transfer, fluorescence lifetime techniques (Chapter 3), optical single-molecule detection techniques (Chapter 9), fluorescing nanoparticles (Chapter 12) or high-resolution fluorescence microscopy such as STED and PALM (Chapter 8), a basic understanding of the interaction of light with molecules and biomolecules is required.
+Such basic knowledge is also necessary in understanding the use of magnetic resonance techniques (Chapter 5).
 In the following sections we discuss a few fundamental principles of the physical processes that govern the interaction of light with biomolecules, optical markers or other relevant matter such as nanoparticles.
-This chapter provides a brief but wide-ranging insight into important physical and quantum mechanical basics of these processes also for, but not limited to, readers without a physical or chemical background while being mathematically and physically as exact and concise as possible.
-Please be aware that a complete, in-depth treatment of quantum mechanics and molecular spectroscopy is beyond the scope of this chapter.
-Only the fundamentals which are needed for the biophysical chemistry methods presented in the following chapters are discussed.
-For further information about quantum mechanics and molecular spectroscopy, the reader might refer to the more specialised books given in the bibliography at the end of this chapter.
+This chapter provides a brief but wide-ranging insight into important physical and quantum mechanical basics of these processes also for, but not limited to, readers without a physical or chemical background, while being mathematically and physically as exact and concise as possible.
+Readers that look for a rather quick overview and that have at least some basic knowledge about orbitals of molecules might focus on sections 1.1, 1.3, 1.5 and 1.6 only.
+Please be aware that a complete, indepth treatment of quantum mechanics and molecular spectroscopy is beyond the scope of this chapter.
+Only the fundamentals that are needed for the biophysical chemistry methods presented in the following chapters are discussed.
+For further information about quantum mechanics and molecular spectroscopy, the reader might refer to the more specialized books given in the bibliography at the end of this chapter.

-Light is a wave of oscillating electric and magnetic fields propagating through space.
-The electric and magnetic field components of this electromagnetic radiation are oscillating in phase perpendicular to the propagation direction and with respect to each other.
+Light is a wave of oscillating electric and magnetic fields propagating through space (Figure 1.1).
+The electric- and magnetic-field components of this electromagnetic radiation are oscillating in phase perpendicular to the propagation direction and with respect to each other.
 The smallest possible units of light are elementary particles called photons.
 These possess a specific amount of energy, E, which depends on the frequency or wavelength of the light radiation: